PiShock-Inc/TransforMate/README.md

 - Block users from using the bot, on a per-user or per-server basis
 - Global ban system that helps you keep your server safe from known bad actors
 - A big (and growing) community for support
+- Easy to use documentation with tutorials
+- Avoid cluttering your logs if you're using Dyno

 ### For developers:
 - Open-source, with a permissive license